fontes-mrc/fontes-mrc/README.md

 # Hi there, I'm Maurício

-I'm a guy who loves synthwave music, pixel art, and data engineering.
-I'm passionate about building performant and scalable data pipelines and projects, and I'm always eager to learn new things.
+I'm a Senior Data Engineer focused on building scalable, resilient, and business-aligned data solutions.
+My background includes experience in data architecture, back-end development, and project leadership across multiple industries.

 A bit about me:
- - I'm currently a Senior Data Engineer at [Zup Innovation](https://zupinnovation.com/).
+ - I'm currently a Senior Data Engineer at [Creditas](https://www.creditas.com/).
  - I hold a specialization in Data Architecture from Pontifícia Universidade Católica de Minas Gerais (PUC-MG) and a Bachelor's degree in Business Administration from Universidade de Brascubas.
  - I used to be a Graphic Designer and have a deep love for illustration and pixel art.
- - Recently, I started producing LoFi and Synthwave music, which has become my new passion.
  - I'm a huge video game fan and an active member of the game modding community, where I combine my art and programming skills to bring fascinating ideas to life.

-Throughout my career, I've navigated various roles, such as back-end developer, data analyst, solutions architect, project manager, and even UX researcher.
-These diverse experiences have given me a broader and more comprehensive view of software development and the importance of collaboration and communication between teams.
+Throughout my career, I've had brief experiences or collaborated closely in areas such as back-end development, data analysis, solution architecture, project management, and UX research.
+These exposures have contributed to a broader understanding of software development and reinforced the value of effective collaboration and communication across teams.

 My experiences include:
  - Architecting and implementing data solutions in the Cloud, primarily using AWS.
  - Recruiting data professionals for platform, data engineering, and data analysis teams.
  - Managing data projects from conception to delivery, utilizing best software engineering practices.
  - Developing web services and applications with Python and Node.js.
- - Creating mods for games, especially for Minecraft and Project Zomboid.

 Instead of listing the tools I know, which can change frequently, I prefer to highlight the concepts and practices that I believe are essential for a good data engineer:
  - Understanding data architectures and their alignment with business needs